paed01/bpmn-elements/docs/Definition.md

 ### `getPostponed()`

-Get activities that are in a postponed state.
+Get list of elements that are in a postponed state.

 ### `getProcesses()`